hapsters/Home-Repository/README.md

-# MtLebanonComputerClub
+# Mt.
+Lebanon Computer Club

-This is the general repo for info related to the new Mt.
-Lebanon Computer Science Club, or whatever it's called.
+<h5>The Mt.
+Lebanon Computer Club Home Repository contains a multitude of helpful resources at your disposal.</h5>

-Feel free to edit as you please.
-I'd also like to see use in the wiki, but that's up for debate.
+You can find links to these resources on this repository's wiki located in the side bar.

-In other words, everything is up for changes and modifications.
+Additionally, you can check above for helpful files or examples to refer to.